sematic-ai/sematic/docs/execution-modes.md

-Sematic aims to make you development workflow faster and more efficient.
+Sematic aims to make your development workflow faster and more efficient.

 It is quite typical to start iterating on a pipeline locally, e.g. on 1% of the data, and then run it at scale in the cloud.